iarghadip/tictactoe/README.md

 * **Nakama:** The backend operates entirely on the Nakama game server executable, managing real-time multiplayer connections, matchmaking, and user authentication.

 ### 🗄️ Database
-* **CockroachDB:** The system utilizes Nakama’s default database, CockroachDB, operating within the Docker environment for secure storage of player data and match records.
+* **CockroachDB:** The system utilizes Nakama's default database, CockroachDB, operating within the Docker environment for secure storage of player data and match records.

 ---